microsoft/SmartHotel360-Registration/README.md

 ## Azure Setup

-Execute the powershell script to create all the infrastructure necessary to deploy the applications to Service Fabric in Azure.
+Execute the powershell script to create all the infrastructure necessary to deploy the applications in Azure.
 The script is located at: **.\deploy\gen-sf-resources.ps1**
 Replace the values and execute the following command in a Powershell console:

 ```